programminghistorian/ph-submissions/lessons/exploratory-part-2-modeling-text-corpus.md

 The larger font sizes for individuals indicates their betweenness-centrality in the network, or the degree to which individuals are likely to be linked through them.
 (Incidentally, that figure also appears to correlate with the likelihood of being charged with a felony in the Enron scandal.)

-Though this technique falls outside of the scope of this particular email, you can continue on to the NetworkX lesson on Programming Historian to do just that!
+Though this technique falls outside of the scope of this particular e-mail, you can continue on to the NetworkX lesson on Programming Historian to do just that!
 You will need a .csv file version of the network data to generate the network graph.
-To grab this, simply add the following code to our example above to generate a list of edges (one for each email between individuals in a pair) and save it to a csv file:
+To grab this, simply add the following code to our example above to generate a list of edges (one for each e-mail between individuals in a pair) and save it to a csv file:

 ```
 #... adds the following code to the section above